go-gost/docs/en/docs/tutorials/http-tunnel.md

 The HTTP/3 protocol supports the CONNECT method and the WebTransport method to establish a tunnel.

-GOST currently does not support the above two methods, but establishes a tunnel by using pht on top of HTTP/3
+GOST currently does not support the above two methods, but establishes a tunnel by using [PHT](protocols/pht.md) on top of HTTP/3

 !!! note "WebTransport"
     [WebTransport](https://web.dev/webtransport/) is currently in the early draft stage, and GOST will add support for it when the time is right.